Methodist Cross (II)

 The stylized version of the Chi-Rho makes it look a bit like a sailing boat.
 And the allegory of course is that the Crucifixion of Jesus Christ is as a vessel, to carry us across the stormy sea of life.

-Whether these guesses are wildly off the mark doesn't really matter; the meaning of the cross is completely unchanged.
+The above guesses may be wildly off the mark but that doesn't really matter; the meaning of the Cross is completely unchanged.

 Similarly with Jesus.
 Where some people might see Christianity as little more than an excuse to spoil ourselves at Christmas, that doesn't change the character of Jesus Christ at all.